Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

 - `@Module`: to mark a class as `dagger module`
 - `@Provides`: to indicate this is where the dependency gets created, it's been provided by this method.
   - The name of the method doesn't matter.
 The type matters. `provideBlahBlah` is just a convention people use all the time when using `dagger`.
-- `@Singleton`: to indicate this instance gonna be a singleton which always gonna give the same instance of class.
+- `@Singleton`: to indicate this instance will be a singleton which always will give the same instance of class.

 ## 5. Create a component to prepare the connection